1. When was Swami Vivekananda born?

 25. To which socio-religious movement Swamiji was associated in the beginning?

 26. From whom Swamiji took his training of Yoga?

 27. Who was the Guru of Swami Vivekanand?

 28. Who was the first teacher to tell about Shri Ramkrishna to Vivekananda?

 The Principal, Dr. William Hastie.

-29. To understand the meaning of which word in the poem “The Excursion’ of Wordsworth, Dr. Hastie advised to meet Ram Krishna?
+29. To understand the meaning of which word in the poem “The Excursion’ by Wordsworth, Dr. Hastie advised Swamiji to meet Ram Krishna?

 30. Where did Swamiji meet his Guru for the first time?

-In 1881, at the house of his neighbour, Shri Surendra Nath Mitra
+In 1881, at the house of his neighbour, Surendra Nath Mitra

-31. One of the relations of Swamiji also advised him to meet Shri Ramakrishna.
+31. One of the relatives of Swamiji advised him to meet Shri Ramakrishna.
 Who was he?